What Netflix’s ‘The Great Hack’ Gets Right

 Again, this may be a fair criticism of the film itself, but one which Sifry uses to draw an unfair conclusion about its relevance.
 I personally agree that The Great Hack is often too slick for its purposes.
 While it may be a market reality that documentarians often need to employ glossy, theatrical production values (e.g. lively compositing effects) in their films in order to compete for audience attention, Sifry is justified in asserting that the creative choices made by the producers do imbue the film with the tone of propaganda that can dilute the seriousness of its reportage.
 This is especially unfortunate when the film’s subject matter is propaganda and manipulation itself.

-Consequently, the justifiable complaint that the film is, at times, heavy-handed provides Sifry et al the opportunity to dismiss its main narrative, which is to describe how Facebook, a platform marketed as a means to “connect people,” has been weaponized to drive people apart.
+Consequently, the fair critique that the film is, at times, heavy-handed provides Sifry et al the opportunity to dismiss its main narrative, which is to describe how Facebook, a platform marketed as a means to “connect people,” has been weaponized to drive people apart.
 This phenomenon is irrefutable and should not be brushed aside just because the producers got a bit lost in style over substance.
 The substance is still there.
 The story itself is arguably the greatest conspiracy in the history of modern republics.
 And it is still happening.